 Microsoft Azure vs Amazon Web Services

-Microsoft Azure and Amazon Web Services are the two of the largest IaaS/SaaS cloud computing solutions from Microsoft and Amazon respectively.
+Microsoft Azure and Amazon Web Services are the two of the largest IaaS/SaaS cloud computing and SaaS solutions development from Microsoft and Amazon respectively.
 Being a developer or an IT manger, how do you decide which one is right for you?
 We have made a comparison of the two based on how they support core website elements, computing, database, storage and CDN .
 We will also keep the overall support of both the platforms in mind while comparing.

 Computing: